tfsumon/byteboltsec-hugo-test/content/english/blog/after-a-breach.md

 Key aspects of the forensic investigation would include:

-* **Taking Pictures of the Affected Servers and Systems:** This preserves a snapshot of the system at the time of the breach, which can be crucial for identifying how the breach occurred and who was responsible.
+* **Taking Pictures of the Affected Servers and Systems**: This preserves a snapshot of the system at the time of the breach, which can be crucial for identifying how the breach occurred and who was responsible.
-* **Investigating the Memory of Affected Systems:** Look for traces of the attacker's activity, such as evidence of malware or other malicious software, and analyze system and application logs to trace the attacker's actions.
+* **Investigating the Memory of Affected Systems**: Look for traces of the attacker's activity, such as evidence of malware or other malicious software, and analyze system and application logs to trace the attacker's actions.
-* **Preserving Evidence Related to the Breach:** Carefully preserve system logs, network traffic data, emails, and other documents for further analysis and potential legal action.
+* **Preserving Evidence Related to the Breach**: Carefully preserve system logs, network traffic data, emails, and other documents for further analysis and potential legal action.
 Maintain a chain of custody for all evidence to ensure its integrity.

 In addition, this is the right time to assess the effectiveness of any [network segmentation measures](https://www.techslang.com/definition/what-is-network-segmentation/) that were in place to prevent hackers from moving from one server to another.